utdemir/dotfiles-nix/README.md

 ## Features

 * Keyboard and command line oriented
-    * i3, kakoune, qutebrowser and lots of shell utilities
+    * i3, kakoune, keyboard-optimised firefox and lots of shell utilities
 * Lightweight, fast, simple
     * No bloated DE's or "fully-featured" applications.
     * Less than 500 lines of code describe the whole system.